uzaygokay/uzaygokay.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+      - course: PhD in Computer Science
+      institution: University of Bonn
+      year: 2023
     - course: MSc in Life Science Informatics
       institution: University of Bonn
       year: 2019